Part of Being

 - Make sure it isn’t a goal or a way to meet others’ expectations

 - Check if it’s likely to be one value.
-If there are clashing emotions, its likely your taking a story that is too large in scope.
+If there are clashing emotions, its likely your story is too large in scope.
 Try zooming in to one specific moment.

 Attentional Policy (Middle part of the card)